settings icon

 Answer

-If there is anything that will spark a spontaneous debate, if not an outright argument, it is a discussion involving politics—even among believers.
+If there is anything that will spark debate, if not an outright argument, it is a discussion involving politics—even among believers.
 As followers of Christ, what should be our attitude and our involvement with politics?
 It has been said that “religion and politics don’t mix.”
 But is that really true?
 Can we have political views outside the considerations of our Christian faith?
-The answer is no, we cannot.
-The Bible gives us two truths regarding our stance towards politics and government.
+The answer is, no, we cannot.
+Our faith should inform our political views.
+The Bible gives us two truths regarding our stance toward politics and government.

 Return to: